Advanced major studies 60 cr

 The aim of the degree is to provide students with:

-- good theoretical and general knowledge of, as well as artistic and practical expertise in their field of study, with general knowledge of the field of arts;
+- good theoretical and general knowledge of as well as artistic and practical expertise in their field of study as well as a general knowledge of the field of arts;

 - knowledge and skills needed for independent and demanding artistic work and for multidisciplinary collaboration as well as knowledge and skills needed to apply scientific knowledge and scientific methods;